Skip to content

 s: [1, 2, 3]

-expansion_mode: "cartesian" # Creates all combinations
+expansion_mode: "cartesian" # All combinations

 pattern: "mesh"